 The inserts themselves have also been the subject of considerable innovation (or possibly merely marketing spin) with different arrangements of grooves or even hinges added to the face of the putter to apparently give the ball more overspin and therefore encourage a better, truer roll.

-Click on the links below to read Best-Putter.com's independent reviews of insert putters (inactive links are for putters pending review)
+Click on the logos below to jump to Best-Putter.com's independent reviews of putters from each manufacturer:

 on a Nike putter...